Adxrsh-17/Adxrsh-17/README.md

 # Adarsh Pradeep (@Adxrsh-17)

-I am an aspiring AI Engineer currently pursuing B.Tech in Computer Science and Artificial Intelligence Engineering at Amrita Vishwa Vidyapeetham.
+I am an aspiring AI Engineer currently pursuing a B.Tech in Computer Science and Artificial Intelligence Engineering at Amrita Vishwa Vidyapeetham.
 With a strong foundation in programming, problem-solving, and creative development, I am passionate about building intelligent systems that address real-world challenges.

 ---

-## 📌 Profile Summary
+## 📌 **Profile Summary**

 - Strong foundation in data structures, object-oriented programming, and machine learning.
 - Experience in developing AI models, embedded robotic systems, and data-driven web applications.